Randy Martinsen’s Background

 My first business was when I was 14 years old.
 My reason for starting it was because I wanted a new bicycle that cost $189 and my dad couldn’t give me the cash to buy it.
 Remember that from 1970 to today the dollar equivalent for that same bicycle would be $1,329 in 2021.

 I had learned how to mow our lawn and also mow my Grandmother’s lawn each week (weekly chores).
 So I started a lawn-mowing business.
 I needed a power mower because the rotary push mower I had was too much work and time.
 I borrowed $104 from my dad to buy a Toro lawn mower with a bag to catch the grass.
 That made the job easier.
 His condition was that I had to pay him first, then any profits would be mine to do what I wanted.
 I went door-to-door offering to mow a 1/4 acre lawn for $1.
 It took me about 30 minutes to mow and edge the lawn, and occasionally got tips too.
 By the end of the Summer I had paid off my Dad, and purchased my new bicycle – I even had money left over.

 Since that day I have always been in a side-gig of some kind.
 Network Marketing has been around for a long time.
 I started my first Network Marketing business selling all occasion cards.
-Over the years I have been in 10 different Network Marketing companies, including the two I am currently sharing product for today (Neora and Green Compass).
+Over the years I have been in 11 different Network Marketing companies, including the one I am currently sharing product for today.